ricoandreaslepp/CTF/index.md

 After creating the squares just work it back from the given key and cipher.
 Essentially you should end up with something like this: <br>
 <code>col = sq[0].index(key[i])</code><br>
 <code>letter = sq[0][sq[col].index(cipher[i])]</code><br>
+Where i is just the current position that we're working with

+I also had to do a little work on the cipher and key itself.
+First of all, because the key contained brackets so after removing then we end up with:<br>
+<code>gwoxRgqssihYspOntqpxs</code>
+And now we need the key to match the length of the cipher as well so we just repeat the key thrice and attach 3 more letters to match the key's length of 21 characters.
+<code>blorpyblorpyblorpyblo</code>

 The code I used can be found here: https://github.com/ricoandreaslepp/ciphers/blob/main/dVigenere.py